JSB-UCLA/scReadSim/docs/source/tutorials/scRNAseq_10X.md

 - `count_mat_filename`: Specify the base name of output count matrix.
 - `UMI_modeling`: (Optional, default: False) Specify whether scReadSim should also model UMI count of the input BAM file.
 - `UMI_count_mat_filename`: (Optional, default: 'UMI_countmat') If UMI_modeling is set to True, specify the base name of output UMI count matrix.
+- `n_cores`: (Optional, default: '1') Specify the number of cores for parallel computing when generating count matrix.

 For the user specified `count_mat_filename`, scReadSim will generate a count matrix named *`count_mat_filename`.txt* to directory `outdirectory`.
 In case modeling both UMI and read count of the input BAM file (set `UMI_modeling` to be True), scReadSim generate two count matrices named *`count_mat_filename`.txt* and *`UMI_count_mat_filename`.txt*to directory `outdirectory`.